RearrangedLetters/PSEUDO/README.md

-# Milang
+# PSEUDO
-A compiler for a simple programming language, Milang.
+A compiler for a simple programming language, PSEUDO.
+The syntax is inspired by pseudocode.